zachswift615/VoxPDF/README.md

 **VoxPDF exists to make PDF-to-speech accessible to everyone.**

-This is an open-source Swift library that extracts text from PDFs with intelligent layout understanding, optimized specifically for text-to-speech applications.
+This is an open-source, cross-platform library that extracts text from PDFs with intelligent layout understanding, optimized specifically for text-to-speech applications.
+Built with a **Rust core** and platform-specific bindings (Swift, Kotlin, WASM), following the proven architecture of commercial SDKs like Foxit and PSPDFKit.
 Built incrementally over months/years, tested rigorously against real-world PDFs, and free forever.

 ## Why VoxPDF?